 The Magic Project provides innovation grants ranging from $5,000 to $75,000 to Princeton faculty members, thanks to the generosity of Lynn Shostack, in memory of her husband, David A. Gardner ’69.
 Magic grants are intended to be the initiating spark for a project and to be its primary support.

 The goal is to support ideas that break new ground intellectually and pedagogically and have the potential to change how the humanities are conceived and taught.
 The committee is attentive to interdisciplinary initiatives as well as to intellectual “nooks and crannies” that might not be well known to students and colleagues but are essential to the richness of the Princeton experience.
 In this context, the word magic is used metaphorically to signal the possibility of making new things happen.
-Read about the Magic Grants awarded for the current academic year, 2018-19.

 Magic grants for 2019-20 will be awarded for first-time projects to be carried out in the coming academic year (starting in the summer of 2019 and ending no later than the summer of 2020).
 In exceptional cases, funds can be granted for a two- or three-year period (e.g., for projects requiring advance preparation, multiple components, or specific timing).